Go Back

 • ¾ cup sugar

-• 1 teaspoon vanilla or a few drops of pandan extract (see note)
+• 1 teaspoon vanilla extract (or a few drops of pandan extract)

 Instructions

-• Mix Ingredients: In a bowl, combine the grated cassava, water, sugar, lye water, vanilla or pandan extract, and a pinch of salt.
-Mix until well incorporated.
+• In a bowl, mix grated cassava, water, sugar, lye water, vanilla or pandan extract, and salt until combined.

 Notes